L M N O

 In 2000, he played the role of Father Felix in "From

 Where to Eternity", the 9th episode of the

 The Sopranos, and again in 2001 in "Proshai,

 Livushka" the second episode of the third season of

 HBO hit series.
 McRobbie also garnered wide attention

-for his portrayal of John C. Twist in the motion picture
+of John C. Twist in the motion picture